creativity-ai/creativity-ai.github.io/index.md

 ---
 layout: default
-title: NeurIPS 2024 Workshop on Generative AI and Creativity: A dialogue between machine learning researchers and creative professionals
+title: NeurIPS 2024 Workshop on Generative AI and Creativity
-description:
+description: A dialogue between machine learning researchers and creative professionals
 ---

 Welcome to our **Workshop on Generative AI and Creativity: A dialogue between machine learning researchers and creative professionals**!